microscaler/train-your-dragon/README.md

 * 🧠 The ability to teach your model exactly how you think

 ---
+👩‍🏫 Who Is This Course For?

+This course assumes:

+- You are comfortable writing and reading Python code
+- You may not know anything about AI or machine learning
+- You are new to Jupyter Notebooks
+- You have a basic understanding of Rust or Python, but no prior experience with Large Language Models (LLMs)

+We will teach everything else, starting from core concepts of how LLMs work to how to deploy and fine-tune your own AI agent.

+---

 ## 🔧 How Does the Course Work?